- Home

 - if the variation results in a change to the contract price—states when the increase is to be paid or the decrease is to be credited.

-See changing or cancelling insurance for information on what to do when your contract is varied.
+See changing, cancelling or amending home warranty cover for information on what to do when the contract is varied.
+This is also your responsibility.

 Once agreed

-The building contractor must give the owner a copy of the variation in writing before the first of the following happens:
+You, as the building contractor, must give the home owner a copy of the variation in writing before the first of the following happens:

 - the domestic building part of the variation work starts